-Inflated authorisation rates will inevitably lead to a net loss as the gains made from approvals will easily be reversed (and more) by chargeback costs and scheme fees.
+Inflated authorisation rates will inevitably lead to a net loss as the gains made from approvals can easily be reversed (and more) by chargeback costs and scheme fees.
 For those merchants who are working with multiple acquirers (or considering such a move) it is imperative to look at the entire life cycle.

 Build a full range of metrics, starting but not finishing with authorisation rates

-The most successful authorisation optimisation strategies look at a range of metrics, helping the acquirer understand the relationship between approvals, costs and fraud.
+The most successful authorisation optimisation strategies look at a range of metrics, helping the acquirer understand the relationship between approvals, costs, and fraud.

 Support your e-commerce metrics programme with a proactive acquiring strategy.
 Your acquirer can help you:

 3. Develop a balanced and targeted re-try strategy